MindsHub/crop-detection/README.md

 # Crop detection

-This repository contains a model trained to detect crops and vegetation in an image of a vegetable-garden ("orto" in italiano) taken perpendicular to the terrain.
+This repository contains an AI model trained to detect crops and vegetation in images of vegetable-gardens ("orto" in italiano) taken perpendicular to the terrain.

 <img width="500px" src="./example_result.png"/>